 What Does ‘Organic’ Mean?

-The word organic is Greek in origin, coming from organon, which comes from the same root as erg, “work”, and which had the linked meaning of “implement, instrument, tool”, that is – something one works with.
-It’s been used to describe food produced without the aid of chemical fertilisers or pesticides since the early 1940’s.
+The word organic is Greek in origin, coming from "organon," which comes from the same root as "erg," meaning “work.”
+It’s been used to describe food produced without the aid of chemical fertilizers or pesticides since the early 1940s.

-Here in the US, the term has become synonymous with the USDA’s produce certification label that bares the same name.
-For those wanting to dive into the details the USDA website contains a ton of information about what their Organic certification means, but from a consumers’ perspective the important parts are:
+Here in the US, the term has become synonymous with the USDA’s produce certification label that bears the same name.
+For those wanting to dive into the details, the USDA website contains a ton of information about what their Organic certification means, but from a consumer’s perspective, the important parts are:

-2. At the core of organic farming is the principal of soil maintenance via crop rotation and composting.
-Rotating crops provides the soil with an opportunity to self-replenish its nutrients.
-The (primary) alternative is industrial monoculture farming (which represents >90% of US farm production), where often the same crops are planted year after year.
-Without crop rotation, the same plants extract the same nutrients from the soil continually, and therefore replenishment has to come in the form of synthetic fertilizers.
+- At the core of organic farming is the principle of soil maintenance via crop rotation and composting.
+Rotating crops allows the soil to self-replenish its nutrients.
+The alternative is industrial monoculture farming (which represents over 90% of US farm production), where the same crops are planted year after year.
+Without crop rotation, the same plants extract the same nutrients from the soil continually, necessitating synthetic fertilizers.
 Where do synthetic fertilizers come from?
 The Oil & Gas industry.
 But that’s a story for another time…

-Although ‘Organic’ tells us something about the use of pesticides and fertilizers, there are many other factors important to our food choices which it tells us absolutely nothing about.
-This was a point well made by the Association for Vertical Farming and Columbia University in a 2016 report which contained the following summary of various certification schemes and what they do/don’t cover.
+Although ‘Organic’ tells us something about the use of pesticides and fertilizers, there are many other factors important to our food choices that it tells us nothing about.
+This was a point well made by the Association for Vertical Farming and Columbia University in a 2016 report, which contained the following summary of various certification schemes and what they do/don’t cover.

-Sure, like most of us we would like to eat food that’s free from pesticides and chemicals — but it’s not the only thing we care about when making for choices.
+Sure, like most of us, we would like to eat food that’s free from pesticides and chemicals — but that’s not the only thing we care about when making food choices.
 What about the environmental footprint and sustainability of our food source?
 The nutritional content?
 The social impact?
 The USDA’s ‘Organic’ label tells us very little about any of these topics.

 Should You Be Eating Organic?